 I’ve been getting payday loans for years.
 And while I don’t recommend them, I have these suggestions to others who are looking into them:

 1. Try not to take out more than you absolutely need.
 Payday loan companies love to push big dollar amounts under your noses.
 It may be tempting, but be smart!
 The renewal fees get higher as the loan amounts get higher.
 And obviously, it is easier to pay off a smaller loan in full than a larger one.
 Pay off the loan, and no renewal fees!
+Otherwise, the banks would send bailiffs like Moorcroft Debt Collectors to get back the money from you, which simply isn’t worth risking.

 2. Shop around.
 The fees for payday loans are not standardized.
 If possible, comparison shop for the best rates and terms.